Lalisa (song): Commercial performance

 "Lalisa" debuted at number two on the Billboard Global 200 and Global Excl.
 U.S., marking Lisa's first solo entry and top-ten song on the chart.
 It achieved 152.6 million streams globally in its debut week, earning the biggest worldwide weekly streaming total by a soloist and the fourth-biggest in the chart's history.
 The song charted on the Global 200 for 10 weeks and the Global Excl.
 U.S. for 13 weeks, tying for the longest-charting song by a K-pop soloist until overtaken by Lisa's single "Money".
 In South Korea, the song debuted at number 90 on the Gaon Digital Chart on the week dated September 5–11, with less than two days of tracking.
 The following week, the song rose to a peak at number 64.
 The song also debuted at number 28 on the Billboard K-pop Hot 100.
 The song peaked at number one in Malaysia and number two in Singapore.

 In the United States, "Lalisa" debuted at number 84 on the Billboard Hot 100 and at number six on the Digital Song Sales chart with 9,600 digital copies sold in its first week, giving Lisa two top-ten hits on the latter chart alongside "Money".
 The song also debuted atop the US Billboard World Digital Song Sales chart, her first chart-topper as a soloist.
 In the United Kingdom, "Lalisa" debuted at number 68 on the UK Singles Chart and at number 13 on the UK Singles Downloads Chart.
+It earned 80,000 UK chart units as of October 2024, the fifth-most for any Blackpink member's solo single after Jennie's "One of the Girls" (2023), her own song "Money", Jennie's "Solo" (2018), and Rosé's "On the Ground".
 In Canada, the song debuted at number 42 on the Canadian Hot 100 and at number seven on the Canadian Digital Song Sales chart.

 Music video

 An accompanying music video for the song was uploaded to Blackpink's YouTube channel in conjunction with the release of "Lalisa"; the video was preceded with a teaser—which was released via the same platform three days earlier.
 The music video became the most-viewed debut video and the most-viewed video by a soloist in 24 hours, garnering 73.6 million views; the video broke the records of Rosé's "On the Ground" and Taylor Swift's "Me!" featuring Brendon Urie, which received 41.6 million views and 65.2 million views in 24 hours, respectively.
-The music video surpassed 100 million views in 49 hours, 200 million views in 13 days, and 300 million views in 48 days, the fastest to reach these marks by any K-pop female solo artist.
+The music video surpassed 100 million views in just 49 hours, the fastest video to reach this mark by any K-pop female solo artist.
+The video surpassed 500 million views in June 2022, extending her record as the fastest video by a K-pop female soloist to do so.